Metropolitan Police: Controversies

 The Met was controversial even before its formation in 1829.
 Since the 1970s, such controversies have often centred on institutional racism and institutional sexism within the organisation, along with the right to protest, (Note: In August 2023 Graham Smith issued a claim for judicial review against the Metropolitan police commissioner regarding Smith's arrest on the day of the king's coronation, when he was preparing to demonstrate against the monarchy.) failures in investigations, (Note: In December 2021, an inquest jury ruled that the deaths in 2014–2015 of serial killer Stephen Port's final three victims was due in part to the Met Police's failings.
 The inquest found that the Met "failed to carry out basic checks, send evidence to be forensically examined, and exercise professional curiosity while Port was embarking on his killing spree".) and officers belonging to proscribed organisations.
 (Note: In April 2021 an early-career Metropolitan police officer, Ben Hannam, was found guilty of being a member of a banned neo-Nazi terrorist group.)

+In 1993, the investigation into the racially motivated murder of Stephen Lawrence was heavily criticised.
+The subsequent Macpherson Inquiry (1999) found the Metropolitan Police to be "institutionally racist," a landmark finding that mandated significant police reform efforts across the UK.

+The Met faced widespread criticism over the actions of officers during the 2009 G20 London summit protests, including the death of demonstrator Ian Tomlinson after being struck by an officer.
+This led to public criticism over excessive force and officers concealing their identification numbers.

+In 2011, it was disclosed that a number of undercover officers had entered into intimate relationships with members of targeted groups, and even proposed marriage or fathered childred with protesters who were unaware their partner was a police officer in a role as part of their official duties.
+The groups affected were predominantly left-wing and progressive.

+In 2020, two officers assigned to guard the scene of the murders of Bibaa Henry and Nicole Smallman were jailed for taking and sharing photographs of the deceased women on WhatsApp, referring to them as "dead birds."

+In 2021 a review into the handling of the investigation of the murder of Daniel Morgan found that the Met Police was "institutionally corrupt".